Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-15-how-to-implement-a-crud-using-ajax-and-json.markdown

 Those are the basic operations we perform in the application entities.
 For the most part the Django Admin is all about CRUD.

+This tutorial is compatible with Python 2.7 and 3.5, using Django 1.8, 1.9 or 1.10.

 ***

 #### Table of Contents